isomerpages/csa-sicw1/_events/Calendar of Events.md

 ---
 #### **Overview**

-Singapore International Cyber Week 2023 is taking place from 16 to 19 October 2023 as a combination of inter-linked hybrid and physical events.
-To find out more about each event, click on the links below.
+Singapore International Cyber Week 2023 is taking place from 16 to 19 October 2023.

 Event dates and timings below are in Singapore time (GMT +8).